 All these factors combine to create a very rich, smooth, cup of coffee that is exceptionally well-balanced and is generally low in acidity.
 Jamaica Blue Mountain Reserve Coffee is silky smooth and well-balanced, with an excellent full body, a classic and refined mild coffee that is very rich.
 The taste is complex, and often with hints of chocolate.

-Exactly what factors in the soil contribute to the exceptional taste of Jamaican Blue Mountain coffee are not known exactly, but perhaps a certain amount of stress contributes to better coffee.
+Exactly what factors in the soil contribute to the exceptional taste of Jamaican Blue Mountain coffee are not known, however, perhaps a certain amount of stress contributes to better coffee.

 In the world of coffee, few coffee drinkers have ever tasted an Estate Coffee or Single Origin Coffee.
 The vast majority of coffee consumed is blended from commodity grade coffee.
 A lucky few have tried 100 percent Jamaican Blue Mountain Reserve Coffee or 100 percent Hawaiian Kona Coffee and know that the coffee’s origin certainly makes a significant difference.
 So, what makes Jamaican Blue Mountain Coffee so great?
 There are many factors to consider, but it is important to be sure you are getting an authentic, unblended, Jamaica Blue Mountain coffee.
 100% Jamaica Mountain Blue Reserve Coffee is exported by the Coffee Industry Board of Jamaica.
 They ensure what is called Jamaica Blue Mountain Coffee actually comes from the legally designated growing area.
 The Board's professionals also inspect each barrel for quality, checking the bean size and color.
 Experienced professional tasters roast small samples and “cup” the coffee to ensure it was properly processed and has the aroma and taste that define Jamaica Blue Mountain Coffee.